RicardoRamirezR/blade-nav.nvim/README.md

     - `route('`
     - `to_route('`

     And the list of files will appear, and with the magic of completion the list is filtered while you write.

 ## Configuration

-Make sure you have installed one of the following
+If you are using `nvim-cmp` or `coq` there is no additional configuration required.
+The plugin works out-of-the-box with the default `gf` command.

 - [cmp](https://github.com/hrsh7th/nvim-cmp)
   - `cmp-config.performance.max_view_entries`
 - [coq](https://github.com/ms-jpq/coq_nvim)
   - `coq_settings.match.max_results`

-If you are using `nvim-cmp` or `coq` there is no additional configuration required.
-The plugin works out-of-the-box with the default `gf` command.

 - [blink.cmp](https://github.com/Saghen/blink.cmp/)
   - `completion.list.max_items`

 If you are using `blink.cmp`, you will need to configure the source provider, here is an example, but you may want to look to the docs for an advanced configuration.

 ```lua
 require('blink.cmp').setup({